Bar & Court Admissions

 Christopher T. Kim

-Christopher Kim is an associate in M&R’s Los Angeles office and member of the firm’s Commercial and Business Litigation Practice Group.
+Christopher Kim is a senior associate in M&R’s Los Angeles office and member of the firm’s Commercial and Business Litigation Practice Group.
 In that capacity, Chris represents clients in a range of disputes in state and federal courts as well as at arbitration and mediation.

 Over the years, Chris has handled all phases of litigation, from pre-trial law and motion and discovery through trial and appeals.
 No matter the allegations his clients may be facing – those arising out of alleged breach of contract, discrimination or harassment, wage and hour violations, wrongful termination, fraud, misappropriation of trade secrets, defamation, partnership dissolution and the like – they are in good hands.
 Chris is a highly capable advocate with an impressive record of success.